-Resilient Drug Supply Project Frequenly Asked Questions (last updated June 1, 2020)
+Resilient Drug Supply Project Frequenly Asked Questions (last updated January 2022)

-- What are the Critical Acute Drugs and their therapeutic categories?
+- What are the critical acute drugs and their therapeutic categories?

 - Why did CIDRAP start this project?

-What are the Critical Acute Drugs and their therapeutic categories?
+What are the critical acute drugs and their therapeutic categories?

-Critical Acute Drugs are drugs that "when medically needed in acute care must be available and used within hours or days of the need or the patient will suffer serious outcomes that may include disability or death."
-Also, the "absence of a Critical Acute Drug, or even the lack of availability of an effective substitute, may also lead to serious health outcomes or limited ability to provide humane care."
+Critical acute drugs are drugs that "when medically needed in acute care must be available and used within hours or days of the need or the patient will suffer serious outcomes that may include disability or death."
+Also, the "absence of a critical acute drug, or even the lack of availability of an effective substitute, may also lead to serious health outcomes or limited ability to provide humane care."

+RDSP also found that the US supply of 19 of the 20 top-selling brand-name drugs in 2019 was made entirely outside of the United States.
 The US Food and Drug Administration (FDA) has reported that 72% of API manufacturers supplying the country with drugs were overseas.

 “This is life and death, and the public needs to know where their drugs come from and be assured they will always be available in a timely manner,” Schondelmeyer said.